Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

-Since we deal with CLCAs, relevant morphisms in \CSprob are linear maps---special case of affine functions preserving the convex combination of probability measures in \Cref{eq:ccl}---here represented as matrices.
-We attach the CK of the SCMs and CLCAs to the poset using the following \emph{abstraction functor}.
+Moving to the target category, according to \Cref{sec:categorical-CMM}, we model CK as an object in \CSprob.
+Since we deal with CLCAs, relevant morphisms in \CSprob are linear maps, here represented as matrices.
+We then attach the CK of the MCMs and CLCAs to the poset using the following \emph{abstraction functor}.